Our range of leisure and hobby courses keeps growing, with even more fun and exciting courses starting throughout 2025.

 These could include:

-- Textbooks: Essential texts are available in the college libraries, but you may wish to purchase personal copies for convenience.
+- Textbooks/syllabus books: Essential texts are available in the college libraries, but you may wish to purchase personal copies for convenience.

 - Computer Equipment: While on-campus computers are available, having a personal laptop or tablet may offer greater flexibility for off-site study.